Q: Describe what you publish in 25 characters or less.

 Q: Describe the ideal submission.

 A: We look first for work that is both aesthetically ambitious and literary.
+We like work that pays close attention to language, work that challenges our assumptions and is willing to take risks with form.

 Q: What do submitters most often get wrong about your submissions process?